andrewintw/rpi-video-sync-looper/README.md

 4. Connect all Raspberry Pis participating in synchronized playback to the same local area network.
 You may need a switch hub and network cables.
 5. Connect the HDMI of the Raspberry Pi to a display.
 Sound can be output directly from the HDMI or through the 3.5mm audio jack to speakers.
 6. Insert the USB flash drive containing the video file into the Raspberry Pi before powering it on.
-7. About 20 seconds after powering on, synchronized playback should start.
+7. Synchronized playback should begin within about 20 seconds.

-Here are detailed explanations for each step:
+The following provides detailed explanations for each step:

 ### 1. Install RPi-Video-Sync-Looper

-There are two ways to install RPi-Video-Sync-Looper:
+You can install RPi-Video-Sync-Looper in two ways:

 * Method 1: **(Recommended!!!)** Use the pre-installed RPi-Video-Sync-Looper Raspbian image.
 * Method 2: Install the RPi-Video-Sync-Looper package in an existing Raspbian environment (requires Linux operation).